slurmulon/pheno/README.md

 # pheno

-> :snowflake: A collection of micro-standards for supporting i10n and i18n
+> :snowflake: A collection of micro-standards and conventions for supporting i10n and i18n

+---

 As SaaS continues to grow on the web, the needs of these applications in terms of locationalization (i10n) and internationalization (i18n) have grown